US bombs target ISIL in Nigeria: What’s really going on?

 US Secretary of Defense Pete Hegseth thanked Nigeria for cooperating with the strikes.
 The (US) “is always ready, so ISIS found out tonight – on Christmas.
 More to come…,” he posted on social media platform X.

 In another post on X, the US Defense Department shared a video showing what appeared to be the moment a bomb was fired from a US warship in an unmarked location.
-Conflict analyst Murtala Abdullahi from Nigeria’s Office for Strategic Preparedness and Resilience in Abuja, who tracks aerial activity in Nigeria, said it was likely that the US had launched missiles from a position in the Gulf of Guinea.
+Conflict analyst Murtala Abdullahi of the Goro Initiative, who tracks aerial activity in Nigeria, said it was likely that the US had launched missiles from a position in the Gulf of Guinea.

 In a statement on Friday morning, Nigeria’s Foreign Affairs Ministry confirmed the attacks and said they targeted elements based in the northwest of the country.